Counseling & School Psychology Program Information and Admission Requirements

 Application for Candidacy

-Application for admission to candidacy must be made prior to completion of the
+- Application for Candidacy must be made prior to completion of half of the required hours on the student's program of study.

 All students seeking degrees and/or endorsements are required to complete comprehensive examinations.
 The